 3.2 Minimize the number of study groups involved with security topics to reduce coordination required, duplication of effort and potential for conflicting standards.

-3.3 Minimize the number of study groups involved with QoS/QoE to reduce coordination required, duplication of effort and potential for conflicting standards.
+3.3 Minimize the number of study groups involved with QoS/QoE/performance to reduce coordination required, duplication of effort and potential for conflicting standards.

 3.4 Address in no more than one study group tariff and accounting principles and international telecommunication/ICT economic and policy issues to clarify to where contributions should be directed, and to reduce the need for cross-question meetings.